Yash-Gavade/Analyzing_Tweets/README.md

  c) The program returns the value of SSE (sum of squared error) and size of each cluster after every experiment.

  d) A user can also print tweets in each cluster by uncommenting certain part of code written in the __main__.

+## Results
+The output provides insights into tweet clustering, including SSE and cluster sizes, aiding in understanding tweet distribution and similarity patterns within clusters.